Cy-clon3/awesome-ios-security/README.md

 <a name="dynamic-analysis-tools"></a>
 ### Dynamic Analysis Tools
+- [Corellium](https://www.corellium.com/) - The only platform offering ARM-based mobile device virtualization using a custom-built hypervisor for real-world accuracy and high performance.
 - [Frida](https://github.com/frida/frida) - Dynamic instrumentation toolkit for developers, reverse-engineers, and security researchers.
 - [frida-gum](https://github.com/frida/frida-gum) - Cross-platform instrumentation and introspection library written in C.
 - [Fridax](https://github.com/NorthwaveSecurity/fridax) - Fridax enables you to read variables and intercept/hook functions in Xamarin/Mono JIT and AOT compiled iOS/Android applications.